SRT / VTT / ASS Subtitle Formats

 YCbCr Matrix: None

-• ScaledBorderAndShadow: Specifies whether to scale the outline and shadow of the subtitles according to the screen resolution. yes for scaling, no for not scaling.
+: Specifies whether to scale the subtitle's border (Outline) and shadow (Shadow) according to the screen resolution.yes

 2. [V4+ Styles] Section

-This section defines the styles of the subtitles, with each style allowing fields to control the font, color, shadow, etc. of the subtitles.
+This section defines the style of the subtitles, and each style can control the font, color, shadow, etc., of the subtitles through fields.
 The format is as follows:

 [V4+ Styles]